 This MCP23008 Relay Shield controller was designed to function as a shield for Particle Electron.

-Control relays from the cloud using cellular connectivity or develop your own relay control firmware.
+Control the on-board relay from the cloud using cellular connectivity or develop your own relay control firmware.
 Relay control is easy using our firmware examples in our GitHub repository.

 Cellular connectivity means you have access to this device in any location supported by the Particle Electron cellular communications module (not included).
 Ideal for agricultural or remotely located switching applications, including pumps, valves, solenoids, lights, and much more.
 Providing cellular access means you have a way to stay connected and in control in the most remote locations without wires.